-In December 2019, Virginia's Commonwealth Transportation Board passed a resolution to establish new state performance measures, shifting the focus in Virginia from replacement of poor structures to the preservation of the existing inventory.
+In December 2019, Virginia's Commonwealth Transportation Board (CTB) passed a resolution to establish new state performance measures, shifting the focus in Virginia from replacement of poor structures to the preservation of the existing inventory.
 These performance measures were developed with the goal of sustaining the bridge inventory to an acceptable level of service through the year 2070.
 Accordingly, the performance targets are based on what can be sustained over 50 years, allowing a slow, managed decline of general condition ratings but maintaining the inventory to an acceptable condition through a focus on preservation activities and the incorporation of new technologies.
 Agenda Item No. 9 of the resolution adopted at the December 2019 CTB meeting established the following performance measures and targets for bridge conditions:

-- Average general condition rating (GCR) weighted by Importance Factor (IF) ≥ 5.6 (50 year goal near term targets will be adjusted accordingly to meet this goal in 2070) - Percentage of structures by count in good and fair condition
+- Average general condition rating (GCR) weighted by Importance Factor (IF) ≥ 5.6 (50 year goal - near term targets will be adjusted accordingly) - Percentage of structures by count in good and fair condition o Interstate $\geq 97\%$ o Primary $\geq 93\%$ o Secondary/Urban $\geq 90\%$

-0 Interstate &gt; 97%